IB1899/Message-X/documentation/Low-Level-Design.md

 ## File Structure
 1. This is a [diagram](./assets//user-interface.png) of the File Structure in depth.

+## The Cache
+1. I either maintain manual hold of the cache through assigning it to a state and with end of each operation(making the requests to the backend)
+   I update that state.
+2. Or I refresh the page using next refresh that causes the data to be re-fetched.

 ## DataBase
 1. This project uses the **UserModel** which is the used for database interaction & storing the data.
 2. And uses the **AccountModel** which is used for the accounts collection in the database.